pstambaugh14/Docker-Registry-UI-Basic-HTTPS/README.md

    If you care to test this script to help expedite your build process, then please stop and rm all other running Docker containers until done with this script.

 ## Future Goals:
+1) To now, actually make the registry itself secure via SSL! :)
-1) Use my new registry install to actually build a Docker Image out of what I have just made here... :)
+2) Use my new registry install to actually build a Docker Image out of what I have just made here... :)

 # Original Instructions